 The temple also houses the statue of Nandi Bull and a beautiful seven-storied Deepstambha.
 A water tank believed to be the oldest part of the temple is also a point of interest.
-If you are a devotee too then make sure to add this beautiful, serene temple to your list of places to visit in Goa!
+If you are a devotee then make sure to add this beautiful, serene temple to your list of Goan tourist attractions.

 Location: Mangeshi Village, Mardol, Goa.

 Part of the rich Western Ghats terrain, the Mhadei Wildlife Sanctuary is flowing with a diverse array of flora and fauna and hence is considered a global biodiversity hotspot.
-Anyone who loves animals or is a keen wildlife enthusiast can plan a trip to this wonderful sanctuary.
+For anyone who loves animals or is a keen wildlife enthusiast this sanctuary is a must-visit place in Goa.

 The Indian Black Panther, Gaur, Sambar Deer, Giant Squirrel, Asian Palm Civet, are a few of the many species found here.
-However, the main attraction of the Sanctuary is the Royal Bengal Tiger!
+However, one of the main tourist attractions of the Sanctuary is the Royal Bengal Tiger!
 It also harbors several bird species and is an International bird area.

 Location: Sattari Taluka, North Goa, India

-One of the recent developments in Goa, the Arambol Beach is a beauty that attracts Indian and international tourists alike.
+One of the recent addition to the fun places in Goa is the Arambol Beach.
+The beauty of this alluring beach attracts both the Indian and the international tourists alike.
 Its bohemian feel, lively nightlife, live music acts, and numerous beach huts make the beach a wholesome place to enjoy your holiday.

 The beach also hosts two of the most happening festivals namely the Indian Juggling Convention and the Tribal Dance Festival.
 Another unique feature is the drum circles which allow people with musical talent to come together and enjoy some self-made melody.